 In 2011, Rep. Manahan was selected as Legislator of the Year by the Hawaii Medical Association (HMA).
 HMA is a voluntary group of physicians and healthcare professionals.
 He was recognized for his assistance in the improvement of and access to healthcare for the people of Hawaii.

 Today, he is one of the 9 members of the City and County of Honolulu Council.
-He is Chairman of the Committee on Parks & Customer Services and Vice-Chair of the Committee on Transportation.
+He is Chairman of the Committee on Transportation and Vice-Chair of the Committee on Budget.